 We will gather at the beautiful Permaculture Skills Center in Sebastopol and begin our day promptly at 9am.
 Please bring a reusable water bottle and dress comfortably for spending time outside.

-Catherine Sieck, Garden Coordinator at Larkfield Community Garden & Learning Center, will guide the group in Garden Design & Crop Planning.
-She will share her crop plan, as well as others resource, and lead participants through the process of planning their school garden for an abundant year ahead.
+Following a brief introduction, Todd Reed, former school garden teacher, will guide the group in Garden Design & Crop Planning.
+He will offer many resources and will lead participants through the process of planning their school garden for an abundant year ahead.
 We will also discuss cover cropping, garden bed preparation and harvesting techniques.

 Free plants and seeds available, as well as a plethora of resources to view and explore.

 QUESTIONS?
 Contact firstname.lastname@example.org

 Anne's path in garden education has wound through studies at the University of Oregon, service in Peace Corps Panama as a Permaculture volunteer, time teaching in San Francisco Unified, and non-profit educational work.
 With her passion for gardening, cooking, the natural world, and social justice, empowering educators to take their students outside to learn has become a personal mission.

 Anne is also the Garden and Wellness Educator at Alexander Valley School where she integrates science curriculum with organic gardening practices and food literacy education.
 She envisions an education system that integrates whole child concepts through authentic, inquiry led, project-based learning so that our youth have the skills and opportunities to self-actualize in an increasingly hectic and yet isolating society.